-Serbia electricity market liberalization, those operating with losses worry about the price and high voltage11.
-December 2012. / News Serbia Energy
+Serbia electricity market liberalization, those operating with losses worry about the price and high voltage, News Serbia Energy

 They were already doing bad with debts for electricity, and after New Year they will have to pay for electricity at market rates.
 Most consumers would be the first to feel the effects of the liberalization of high voltage market, and among them are companies which did not pay their bills for years.